 - Using a moisturizer after handwash to prevent dryness

 In conclusion, white spots on nails are most commonly caused by injury to the nail or damage from products.
 The condition itself is called partial leukonychia and, while mostly harmless, may at rare times be indicative of underlying health conditions.
 You can use nail polish to cosmetically hide white spots while they outgrow along with your nails and disappear.
-To take care of your nails, eat more mineral-rich foods and avoid exposing your nails to harsh chemicals or allergens.
+To take care of your nails, eat more mineral-rich foods and avoid exposing your nails to harsh chemicals in cosmetic products or allergens.
 Finally, as white spots may sometimes be due to fungal infections, look out for the signs and seek medical attention if you are concerned.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.